 - Large plastic trays for paints and brushes.

-- Acrylic paint, watercolor paint, fabric paint in plastic containers with lids
+- Acrylic paint, latex house paint in squeeze bottles, watercolor paint, fabric paint in plastic containers with lids

 - Pencil crayons, oil and water-based pastels, pencils, permanent black markers for pre-drawing designs for painting projects.